esoh/fitzpo-old/README.md

 #### Testing the API
 1. `cd fitzpo/root/backend` to go to express directory
-1. Make sure you've created the test database if you haven't already, using `NODE_ENV=test sequelize db:create`.
+1. Create the test database using `NODE_ENV=test sequelize db:create` if you haven't already.
-1. Run the node server with `NODE_ENV=test npm start`.
-See the [wiki](https://github.com/esoh/fitzpo/wiki/Environments,-Secrets,-and-Keys) for more details and options about environmental variables.
 1. Run `npm test` to run the tests.

 #### Before deploying